-- Abandon the long waits for claimants to receive money
+- Unbearably long waits for claimants to receive money

-- Provide people with better help when the system fails them
+- Not enough help for claimants when the system fails them

-- Pay landlords directly to stop people getting into rent arrears and losing their homes
+- Rent paid directly to claimants instead of Landlords causing people to get into arrears and even to lose their homes

-- End benefit sanctions for in-work and out-of-work claimants
+- Cruel sanctions for both in-work and out-of-work claimants

-- Stop payments going to one named member of a household
+- Payments only go to one named member of a household

 To find out what benefits you’re entitled to or for further help or information on Universal Credit visit Turn2us, a national charity that helps people gain access to welfare benefits and support services through their website or helpline